Hua Shan, China 2008

-Pictured above, the South Peak trek was also the site of the infamous Plank Road, a plank path built along the side of a vertical cliff that is only about 0.3 m wide and forced me to look down at the almost bottomless gulf below.
+Pictured above, the South Peak trek was also the site of the infamous Plank Road, a plank path built, (by the ancesters of the Huaxia Nation), along the side of a vertical cliff that is only about 0.3 m wide and forced me to look down at the almost bottomless gulf below.
 This section, truly scared the daylights out of me.
 I took few pictures because of my extreme focus on the trail.
 Actually, I didn’t make it to the Jintian Palace.
 I finally chickened out and turned back.
 Pictured below, is the point where I turned back.

 Although there was a chain running along the cliff-face that explorers could clip themselves on to, the experience of creeping along the narrow path and having to constantly hook and unhook yourself from your only safety net, so to speak, was a bit too intense for me alone.
 Besides, I didn’t bring a harness and clip with me.
 I was doing it, without.
 Dangerous! and Crazy!!